National Front (Iran): Mossadegh era (1949–1953)

 The goal of the National Front was to nationalize Iran's oil resources and to counteract British dominance of Iran's internal affairs by initiating direct relations with the United States.
 The Front became the governing coalition when it took office in April 1951, with Mosaddegh elected Prime Minister.
 Mosaddegh's minister of foreign affairs Hosseyn Fâtemi enforced the "Oil Nationalization Act", passed by the Majlis in March and ratified by the Senate.
 The Act, reluctantly signed by the Shah, called for nationalization of the assets held by AIOC, from which the government of Iran had hitherto only received minimal compensation.
-This led to British counter-moves and the loss of nearly all income during the Abadan Crisis.
+This led to British counter-moves and the loss of nearly all oil incomes for both sides during the Abadan Crisis.

-Following Britain's request, U.S. President Dwight D. Eisenhower authorized the Central Intelligence Agency (CIA) to overthrow the Mossadegh government, in an event known as the 1953 Iranian coup d'état.
+Though nominally supportive of the United Kingdom's position, the United States refused to intervene directly.
+After Anglo-French efforts to topple Mossadegh's government and restore the status quo only resulted in increased instability and compounded financial loses, the British government again sought American intervention; U.S. President Dwight D. Eisenhower reluctantly authorized the Central Intelligence Agency (CIA) to overthrow the Mossadegh government, in an event known as the 1953 Iranian coup d'état.
 Prior to the coup, the National Front was made up of four main parties; the Iran Party, which was founded in 1946 as a platform for Iranian liberals, including figures such as Karim Sanjâbi, Gholam Hossein Sadighi, Ahmad Zirakzadeh and Allah-Yar Saleh; the Toilers Party of the Iranian Nation (a left-wing party that advocated a non-communist socialist Iran, led by Mozzafar Baghai and Khalil Maleki); and the Mojâhedine Eslâm (an Islamic party led by Âyatollâh Âbol-Ghâsem Kâšâni).